HELP! A hacker is pretending to be me!

 Notice they are ALL set to reject 100 percent!

-They both also use the -all instead of ~all in the SPF record.
+Using the -all instead of ~all in the SPF record.
 Advanced admins CAN successfully do this.

-~all (SoftFail): emails from servers/ IP addresses, not listed in the SPF record, should be accepted but marked.
+~all (SoftFail): Accept emails from servers/IPs not listed in the SPF record but marked as spam.